CLU (programming language): Other features

 All objects in a CLU program live in the heap, and memory management is automatic.

 CLU supports type-parameterized user-defined data abstractions.
 It was the first language to offer type-safe bounded parameterized types, using where clauses to express constraints on actual type arguments.
 Unlike in languages with template-based generics, a use of such a data abstraction can be type-checked without access to the implementation of the abstraction.

 Influence

 CLU and Ada were major inspirations for C++ templates.

 CLU's exception handling mechanisms influenced later languages like C++, Java and many others.

 Sather, Python, and C# include iterators, which first appeared in CLU.

 Perl and Lua took multiple assignment and multiple returns from function calls from CLU.

 Python and Ruby borrowed call by sharing, the yield statement, and multiple assignment.

-The characters of the Tron and Tron: Legacy movies are named after CLU.